-Philadelphia Eating Disorder Group
+Philadelphia Eating Disorder Treatment

 Eating disorders are NOT a diet gone wrong.
 They are a complex set of symptoms that interfere with a person’s ability to live healthfully.
 Anorexia, Bulimia, and Binge eating disorders are marked by obsessive thoughts and compulsive behavior regarding food, weight, body shape and size.
 A person with an eating disorder will often have unrealistic, self-critical thoughts about their body and the idea of perfection.
 It is a pervasive illness that affects one’s ability to function interpersonally, psychologically, and medically.